bignimbus/bignimbus.github.io/_posts/2019-06-24-methodical-html-css-development.markdown

 ---

 Maybe you're a developer.
 Maybe you're a designer.
 Maybe you're a software project manager.
-Chances are that you're writing at least a bit of HTML and/or CSS during a typical work week.
+Chances are that you're dealing with at least a bit of HTML and/or CSS during a typical work week.
 What's your workflow for that?
 If you're like most honest people, your answer
 is: "it depends."
 In the past, my workflow looked a bit like this: